Craigieburn - North West

 Craigieburn - North West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Craigieburn - North West's population was around 11,198 as of Aug 2025.
-This figure represents an increase of 1,356 people since the 2021 Census, which reported a population of 9,842.
-The change is inferred from ABS estimates of 11,198 in June 2024 and 76 validated new addresses post-Census.
-This results in a density ratio of 5,832 persons per square kilometer, placing it in the top 10% nationally according to AreaSearch.
-Craigieburn - North West's growth of 13.8% since the 2021 Census exceeded both national (8.6%) and state averages.
-Overseas migration contributed approximately 54.3% of overall population gains during recent periods.
+Craigieburn - North West's population is around 11,198 as of Nov 2025.
+This reflects an increase of 1,356 people since the 2021 Census, which reported a population of 9,842 people.
+The change is inferred from the estimated resident population of 11,198 from the ABS as of June 2024 and an additional 76 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,832 persons per square kilometer.
+Craigieburn - North West's growth of 13.8% since the 2021 census exceeded the national average (8.9%).
+Population growth was primarily driven by overseas migration contributing approximately 54.3%.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and VIC State Government's Regional/LGA projections from 2023 for areas not covered by ABS data.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation method from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population projections indicate exceptional growth in Craigieburn - North West, with an expected increase of 8,534 persons by 2041, reflecting a total increase of 76.2% over the 17-year period.
+Exceptional growth is predicted over the period, placing Craigieburn - North West in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to grow by 8,534 persons to 2041 based on the latest population numbers, reflecting an increase of 76.2% in total over the 17 years.

 Frequently Asked Questions - Population